 - a bill of sale, a copy of a warranty card, or a purchase order from the dealer

-As of January 1, 2020, the DMV will require the following documents in addition to an application and fees in order to register a snow mobile or ATV in your customer's name:
+Registration Requirements for Alaska Motor Vehicle DealersThe DMV requires the following documents in addition to an application and fees in order to register a snow machine or ATV in your customer's name:

 - Photocopy or original bill of sale or purchase agreement OR